-Escher can be built targetting both Fuchsia and Linux.
+Escher can be built targeting both Fuchsia and Linux.
 Building for Linux is useful because it allows use of Vulkan development tools that are not yet available on Fuchsia.

 Building for Fuchsia